-- Encryption of single file instances of JadeBytes (Unstructured Data Resource (UDR)) is not supported. - You can neither create nor use a Relational Population Service (RPS) working set database from or with an encrypted primary. - The Object class autoPartitionIndex method cannot be used if the database file for that object is encrypted, as the database cannot invoke the autoPartitionIndex method using an encrypted buffer.
+- Encryption of single file instances of JadeBytes (Unstructured Data Resource (UDR)) is not supported. - The Object class autoPartitionIndex method cannot be used if the database file for that object is encrypted, as the database cannot invoke the autoPartitionIndex method using an encrypted buffer.